zonemaster/zonemaster/docs/public/specifications/test-zones/MethodsV2/methodsv2.md

 ### Data defined for the scenarios

-Both *Get delegation NS IP addresses* and *Get delegation NS names* can be dirived from *Get delegation NS names and IP addresses*.
+Both *Get delegation NS IP addresses* and *Get delegation NS names* can be derived from *Get delegation NS names and IP addresses*.

-Both *Get zone NS IP addresses* and *Get zone NS names* can be direved from *Get zone NS names and IP addresses*.
+Both *Get zone NS IP addresses* and *Get zone NS names* can be derived from *Get zone NS names and IP addresses*.

 For the scenarios defined in this document the expected data is only defined for